Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 ```
 __*The Problem*__

-When the view controllers themselves must decide the next view controller to push onto self.navigationController.
+When the view controllers themselves must decide the next view controller to push onto `self.navigationController`,
 the View controllers are too tightly coupled.

 As an app grows, this approach becomes difficult to deal with: The codebase will be hard to change and maintain, and view controllers are almost impossible to reuse.